 Harry Bertoia (1915–1978), a prominent Modernist designer, made hundreds of sounding sculptures from the early 1960s until his death in 1978.
 These works are known collectively as Sonambients.
 He installed several sculptures in a stone barn on his property for performances that have been described as spiritual, enlightening, and transformative.

-Shannon R. Stratton collaborated with the Arts Center on AN ENCOUNTER WITH PRESENCE.
-For the exhibition, she draws connections between Bertoia’s Sonambient metal sculptures and Blagdon’s “pretties” made of aluminum foil and baling wire.
+Shannon R. Stratton collaborated with the Arts Center on An Encounter With Presence.
+For the exhibition, she drew connections between Bertoia’s Sonambient metal sculptures and Blagdon’s “pretties” made of aluminum foil and baling wire.
 Although operating from very different vantage points, Blagdon and Bertoia both built deeply moving environments designed to connect them with nature and its energies.
 She facilitated the inclusion of Harry Bertoia’s “Sonambient” sound and sculptures and an original composition imagining the sound inside Blagdon’s art environment by sound artist Robert Aiki Aubrey Lowe.